eclipse/packages/homepage/_packages/cloud2edge/tour.md

 curl -i -X POST -k -u demo-device@org.eclipse.packages.c2e:demo-secret -H 'hono-ttd: 50' \
   -H 'Content-Type: application/vnd.eclipse-hono-empty-notification' ${HTTP_ADAPTER_BASE_URL:?}/telemetry
 {% endclipboard %}

+Note that in contrast to the MQTT example above with its long-running connection, sending the HTTP telemetry request message with the `hono-ttd` header will only return at most one command message in the HTTP response.
+If no command message got sent during the waiting period specified via the `hono-ttd` header, an empty response is returned.

 An example response for the device containing the command sent via the Ditto twin (see previous step for sending the command) is: